Retirement Planning vs. Retirement Designing

 - Aligns your money choices with your life choices

 The bottom line is that life is not a straight line.
-There are ups and down and many changes along the way.
-If you plan based on drawing a straight line between your starting point and end of life, you will create uncertainty, anxiety, and eventually – regret.
+There are ups and downs and many changes along the way.
+If you plan based on drawing a straight line between your starting point and end of life, you will create uncertainty, anxiety and eventually regret.

-Designing your retirement, you will account for variability, the changes in your lifestyle and expenses.
-You will be able to evaluate the impact of choices BEFORE you have to make them.
+By designing your retirement, you will account for variability, the changes in your lifestyle and changes in your expenses.
+You will be able to evaluate the impact of choices before you need to make them.
 You will remove most of the uncertainty, eliminating anxiety and stress.

-Retirement Planning can rob you of a better retirement lifestyle.
-The majority of retirement plans determine your average annual living expense, index it to inflation for the rest of your life, and determine if you have enough money or not.
+Retirement planning can rob you of a better retirement lifestyle.
+Most retirement plans calculate your average annual living expenses, index them to inflation for the rest of your life, and then determine if you have enough money – or not.

-Here is the problem: The plan says you get $70,000 to spend each year, but… this year you plan to take that dream vacation and you need to replace your furnace and air conditioner.
+Here’s the problem: The retirement plan says you have $70,000 to spend each year, but… This year you plan to take that dream vacation and you need to replace both your furnace and air conditioner.
 You are going to need to spend $110,000 this year.
 How are you going to fit $110,000 in spending into your $70,000 spending limit?
-(See #1 in the illustration below)

-Retirement Designing eliminates this problem by incorporating these lifestyle spending into the plan at the beginning and evaluates these choices BEFORE you have to make them.
-Designing your retirement will show you the variability of spending throughout your retirement to recognize that there will be years where your spending falls far below your $70,000 amount and you will be able to use some of that money to fund these higher spending years.
-(See #2 in the illustration below)
+Retirement Designing eliminates this problem by incorporating these potential lifestyle expenses into the plan at the beginning and evaluating these choices before you have to make them.
+Designing your retirement will show you the variability of spending throughout your retirement to recognize that there will be years where your spending falls far below your $70,000 amount and you will be able to use some of that money to fund those higher spending years.